How to Hire a Professional Genealogist: Part 2

 Worldwide, there are professional organizations that offer credentials to genealogists.
 In the United States, the two most popular are:

-Certified Genealogist(SM) credential, awarded by the Board for Certification of Genealogists.
+Certified Genealogist(R) credential, awarded by the Board for Certification of Genealogists.
 Like JDs, Ph.Ds, and MDs, genealogists who have obtained certification have “CG” after their names: Pat Doe, CG.

 Accredited Genealogist credential, awarded by ICAPGen.
-Accredited genealogists have “AG” postnomials: Pat Doe, AG.
+Accredited genealogists have “AG” postnominals: Pat Doe, AG.

 To obtain certification, genealogists must complete an extensive portfolio of work samples, document analysis, and narrative writing.
 For accreditation, genealogists must submit work samples and pass a test on a geographic area of specialty.
 Both are judged by top genealogists in the field.
 The CG and AG markers indicate that a genealogist’s work has met certain standards.